consevempthe/WorldTripPlanner/reports/Sprint2.md

 ## Retrospective

 ### What we changed this sprint
+* We spent more time in the lab this sprint.
+Doing this allowed us to work together as a team.
+We also spent less time not understanding what we are doing and more time on asking questions.

 ### What went well
+* We worked well as a team and there was improvement in our communication this sprint.
+We were able to meet more which helped us be more productive and stay on the same page.

 ### Potential improvements
+* We need to start on our epics in a more efficient manner during Sprint 3.
+Another component that needs work is our map UI, it needs touch ups as it does not fit the map to show all points.
+We can also put more detail and thought into our individual tasks that we assign to epics.
+We ended with almost double the amount of tasks and story points this Sprint.

 ### What we will change next time
+* We will start on the sprint earlier and be more thorough during our planning process.
+If we would have planned Sprint 2 a little better, we could have completed all of the epics.